Faceted wrinkling by contracting a curved boundary

-\paragraph{} This paper studies a variant of the classic Lamé radial wrinkling deformation (see Fig.~\ref{fig:fig1}b), in which an annular sheet is subjected to uniform tensile forcing at the inner and outer boundaries \cite{Huang2007,Davidovitch2011, pineirua_capillary_2013,Paulsen2017}.
-Our ``inner Lamé" variant imposes an inward radial contraction at the inner boundary only.
-Below, we show how the requirement of isometricity quantitatively accounts for observed features of our simulated inner Lamé annulus, in both its shape and its elastic energy.
-Specifically, we show that the simulated deformation matches an explicitly isometric deformation of the original annulus into a cone-triangle pattern.
-We describe the robustness of the structure using a variety of boundary conditions for the contracted inner boundary.
+In this paper, we address the structure of the individual wrinkles resulting from this unusual mode of deformation\footnote{For now, we defer the obvious issue of accounting for the observed wrinkle wavelength.
+Understanding the wrinkle structure seems prerequisite to accounting for the wavelength. }.
+We show that a strain-free isometric shape quantitatively accounts for observed features of our simulated shape, notably the elastic energy shown in Fig.~\ref{fig:5}.
+This energy contrasts strongly with the much higher energy expected with a simple sinusoidal wrinkling pattern (Sec. \ref{sec:results_energyComparison}).
+Moreover, the simulated deformation matches an explicitly isometric deformation of the original annulus into a cone-triangle pattern.
+We describe the robustness of the structure using a variety of initial and boundary conditions for the contracted inner boundary.
 We argue that the observed robustness of the cone-triangle structure is a natural consequence of its isometric property.
-We note how the cone-triangle structure can be induced via different paths, as illustrated in Figs.~\ref{fig:fig1}d, e, and f, and discuss generalisations to a broader range of structures. \paragraph{} Sections \ref{sec:innerLame} and \ref{sec:constructionSolution} define the inner Lamé deformation that we simulate, and the isometric model shape used for comparison.
+We note how the cone-triangle structure can be induced via different paths, as illustrated in Figs.~\ref{fig:1}c, d, and e, and discuss generalisations to a broader range of structures.
+Using the findings of this paper, we address the question of wavelength determination in a separate work \cite{Pal2023}.

+Sections \ref{sec:innerLame} and \ref{sec:constructionSolution} define the inner Lam\'e deformation that we simulate, and the isometric model shape used for comparison.
 In Section \ref{sec:results}, we show that the shape and energy of the simulated sheet are consistent with the model.
-Finally, Section \ref{sec:discussion} addresses our assumptins and discusses the value of such deformations for generating spontaneous structures.
+Section \ref{sec:discussion} addresses our assumptions and discusses the value of such deformations for generating spontaneous structures.
+Finally, Section \ref{sec:methods} gives an account of our numerical methods.